Smarty-Pants-Inc/botpack/SPEC.md

 ### Recommended evolution path

-* Provide a best-effort legacy shim (optional) that delegates to `by` for common commands.
+* Provide a best-effort legacy shim (optional) that delegates to `botpack` for common commands.
-* Move existing “sync outputs to runtimes” logic under Botyard’s `sync` engine.
+* Move existing “sync outputs to runtimes” logic under Botpack’s `sync` engine.
-* Preserve existing progressive-disclosure flows by keeping:
+* Preserve existing progressive-disclosure flows botpack keeping:
   * `by catalog` (metadata-only)
   * `by info` / `by why` for graph introspection
   * (optional) `by open <asset>` for jumping to source paths